borilla/led-billboard/README.md

 # led-billboard

-Display image or video content as if on a (slightly crappy) LED billboard
+Display image or video content as if on a (slightly glitched) LED billboard

 ## About